 The NODESETPOLICY parameter tells Maui to allocate nodes within a single attribute set.
 Setting NODESETATTRIBUTE to FEATURE specifies that the node sets are to be constructed along node feature boundaries.
 The next parameter, NODESETDELAY, indicates that Maui should not delay the start time of a job if the desired node set is not available but adequate idle resources exist outside of the set.
 Setting this parameter to zero basically tells Maui to attempt to use a node set if it is available, but if not, run the job as soon as possible anyway.
+(NOTE: In Maui 3.2, any non-zero value of NODESETDELAY will force the job to always run in a complete nodeset regardless of the delay time.)
 Finally, the NODESETLIST value of 'switchA switchB...' tells Maui to only use node sets based on the listed feature values.
 This is necessary since sites will often use node features for many purposes and the resulting node sets would be of little use for switch proximity if they were generated based on irrelevant node features indicating things such as processor speed or node architecture.